robert/robert.github.com/_posts/2017-11-21-cookie-syncing-how-online-trackers-talk-about-you-behind-your-back.md

 <img src="/images/cookie-syncing-lots.jpg" />
 </p>

-In addition to CasaleMedia, KRXD attempt to sync cookies with no fewe than 8 other tracking companies whenever anyone loads TheGuardian.com.
+In addition to CasaleMedia, KRXD attempt to sync cookies with no fewer than 8 other tracking companies whenever anyone loads TheGuardian.com.
 They may be syncing with other behavior trackers in order to expand their reach.
 They may be syncing with ad networks in order to allow their advertisers to make more informed bids.
 They may be syncing cookies with "identity graphs", companies whose entire reason for existence is trying to figure out which phones and computers are owned by the same person.
 Or perhaps KRXD are the ones with a valuable tracking product that these other 10 companies want to buy.
 We have no way of knowing what goes on once cookies are synced.
 Cookie syncing is cheap and easy, and the market for data is big business.

 ## Defence against the dark ads